+34 604 98 78 47

 Damping resistors

-Damping resistors, when used together with reactors and capacitors, help to reduce and filter harmonics.
+Damping resistors, used in combination with reactors and capacitors, provide effective harmonic suppression and filtering.

-The design of damping resistors depends on the required technical characteristics and operating conditions.
+The design depends on the required technical characteristics and operating conditions.

 Insulation voltage, kV up to 110